juusokasperi/ray-tracer/README.md

 <img src="./img/miniRT_1.png" width="400" alt="miniRT_1" />

 - A raytracer written from scratch with C. Uses the MLX42 graphical library.

-- To utilize multithreading, run `make bonus` and use the `./miniRT_bonus` executable.
+### Features:
+- Uses my custom [memory arena](https://www.github.com/juusokasperi/memarena) for all memory operations.
+- Utilizes multithreading and a thread-pool system for efficient performance.
+- Anti-aliasing.
-- Has a BVH implementation for efficiency.
+- Bounding Volume Hierarchy implementation for efficiency.
 - Supports planes, cylinders, cones and spheres.
-Has diffuse and specular shading and falloff.
-Supports multiple coloured lights.
+- Diffuse and specular shading and falloff.
+- Supports multiple coloured lights.
 Has a checkerboard pattern implementation.

 ### Movement in scenes:
 ```